 WBNS implements our version of the Units of Study for Reading and Writing Program, by Lucy Calkins and her Teachers College Reading and Writing Project coauthors from Columbia University.
 With this program as a guide, in addition to leveled phonics and formal grammar instruction, we aim to prepare students for any reading and writing task they will face and inspire life-long, confident readers and writers who display agency and independence.
 WBNS elementary students engage in daily journaling and writing projects that they learn to edit and prepare for joyful celebrations of either performance or publishing.

 Our Mathematics Program

-For the elementary grades, WBNS has adopted Singapore Math known known as a leading guide for all grade groups for implementing mental math strategies.
+For the elementary grades, WBNS has adopted Singapore Math which is known as a leading guide for all grade groups for implementing mental math strategies.
 Compared to a traditional U.S. math curriculum, Singapore math focuses on fewer topics but covers them in greater detail.
 Each semester-level Singapore math textbook builds upon prior knowledge and skills, with students mastering them before moving on to the next grade.
 Students, therefore, need not re-learn these skills at the next grade level.
 These concepts lend themselves perfectly to our hands-on group learning lessons.